-- The proper preparation, reliability and integrity of the financial information provided by Luxempart including the valuation of Luxempart's assets; the committee thus assesses the accuracy, completeness and consistency of the information; in this respect, the Audit, Compliance and Risks Committee examines the annual accounts, consolidated financial statements, any interim results (including the semi-annual financial statements) and management report forming the financial information as prepared by the Group Executive Committee prior to their approval by the Board of Directors and prior to their publication; - the consistent application of accounting rules and amendments thereto, as well as consolidation criteria and process for Luxempart's consolidated financial statements.
+- The proper preparation, reliability and integrity of the financial information provided by Luxempart including the valuation of Luxempart's assets; the committee thus assesses the accuracy, completeness and consistency of the information; in this respect, the Audit, Compliance and Risks Committee examines the annual accounts, consolidated financial statements, any interim results (including the semi-annual financial statements) and management reports forming the financial information as prepared by the Group Executive Committee prior to their approval by the Board of Directors and prior to their publication; - the consistent application of accounting rules and amendments thereto, as well as consolidation criteria and process for Luxempart's consolidated financial statements.
 When new regulations, legislation or directives are envisaged and could have a material impact on the financial statements, the Committee is informed of their implementation and effects, as well as of the measures taken by the Group Executive Committee to apply them.
-Where appropriate, it makes recommendations in this respect to the Board of Directors; - the effectiveness of financial and sustainability information reporting, internal control and risk management systems (including those relating to in relation to finances, accounting, legal matters and compliance), by reviewing these systems at least once a year to ensure that the main risks are correctly identified, managed (notably through the establishment and maintenance of internal rules and procedures) and disclosed.
-It informs the Board of Directors of the results of this review and, where appropriate, submits proposals for improvement; and - the quality and functioning of the external audit process.
+Where appropriate, it makes recommendations in this respect to the Board of Directors; - the effectiveness of financial and sustainability information reporting, internal control and risk management systems (including those relating to finances, accounting, legal matters and compliance), by reviewing these systems at least once a year to ensure that the main risks are correctly identified, managed (notably through the establishment and maintenance of internal rules and procedures) and disclosed.
+It informs the Board of Directors of the results of this review and, where appropriate, submits proposals improvement.
+With respect to the Company's and the group's policies, such reviews shall be conducted and, if necessary, proposals for improvement shall be submitted whenever required or appropriate, and in any event at least once every three years; and - the quality and functioning of the external audit process.
 The Audit, Compliance and Risks Committee makes recommendations to the Board of Directors on the appointment or renewal of mandate of the auditors and on their remuneration.
-It has a watching brief on the independence and objectivity of the Auditor(s) and ensure a statement of independence of the Auditor(s) is obtained once a year.
+It has a watching brief on the independence and objectivity of the Auditor(s) and ensures a statement of independence of the Auditor(s) is obtained once a year.
 It approves the audit plan.
 It analyses the conclusions of the reports resulting from the Auditors' work (notably management letters) and ensures that these conclusions are appropriately followed up.
 At least once every three years, it carries out a formal assessment of the Auditors' performance.
 The committee also ensures good communication between the Auditor(s) and the Company's accounting department as well as the Company's management.